influxdata/docs-v2/content/influxdb/cloud-iox/administer/buckets/manage-explicit-bucket-schemas.md

 Use [**explicit bucket schemas**](/influxdb/cloud/reference/glossary/#bucket-schema) to enforce [column names](/influxdb/cloud/reference/glossary/#column), [tags](/influxdb/cloud/reference/glossary/#tag), [fields](/influxdb/cloud/reference/glossary/#field), and
 [data types](/influxdb/cloud/reference/glossary/#data-type) for your data.
-Explicit bucket schemas ensure that measurements have specific columns and data types and prevent non-conforming write requests.
+Buckets with the `explicit` schema-type, use explicit bucket schemas to ensure measurements have specific columns and data types and to prevent non-conforming writes.

 After you create a bucket schema, you're ready to [write data](/influxdb/cloud/write-data/) to your bucket.